Wondering whether bringing kids to comic con is a good idea? Of course, it is!

 To cosplay or not to cosplay

 Cosplay, of course!
-Having your children wear their favorite jersey or a superhero costume makes for awesome photos and lets the others know that they’re here to play and have fun.
+Having your children wear their favorite jersey or a superhero costume to a comic con event makes for awesome photos and lets the others know that they’re here to play and have fun.

 Even if they don’t opt to wear a costume, the folks who are in costume are more than willing to stop for photos.